 Our program focuses on toxicants, drugs of abuse, drug analysis and biotransformation and the treatment of poisoned or overdosed patients.
-Courses are conveniently offered online and are tailored for working professionals.
+Our program has no GRE requirement, and courses are conveniently offered online and are tailored for working professionals.
 Our faculty is internationally recognized, with expertise in clinical toxicology, medicine, pharmacy and pharmacology.

 Ideal for medical professionals including nurses, pharmacists, first responders and poison control specialists, our clinical toxicology graduate programs are offered entirely online with asynchronous elements, meaning they can be completed anywhere, at your own pace.
 Students are accepted year-round, so you can start your desired program at your convenience.